Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Three Laws of HCI Revisited

 \section{Three Laws of HCI Revisited}

 The three laws of Human-Computer Interaction can be recast in terms of the above equations.
-That includes Hick's Law, Fitts’ Law, the Power Law of Practice and, potentially, others that are yet to be discovered using our method.
+These include Fitts’ Law, Hick's Law, the Power Law of Practice and, potentially, others that are yet to be discovered using our method.